 - Creative Expression, Cultural Interpretation, Science Exploration, Sociocultural Analysis

 These requirements may be completed in any order.
 Some majors may require completion of particular courses or a particular sequencing of these requirements.
-Students who transfer in 24 or more credit hours are not required to take EYE prior to registering for these courses.
+Students who transfer in 24 or more credit hours (excluding AP and test credits) are not required to take EYE prior to registering for these courses.

 - Creative Expression: pre- or co-requisite: EYE

 - Science Exploration (lecture and corresponding lab): pre- or co-requisite: EYE and Quantitative Reasoning

 - Ethical Inquiry, Social Responsibility, and Citizenship

 Prerequisites: Any three of the four requirements of Creative Expression, Cultural Interpretation, Science Exploration, Sociocultural Analysis.
 Individual courses in this area may include additional prerequisites.
 Some majors may require students to complete specific courses to satisfy this requirement.
 See the relevant program section of the catalog for more information.